 You can follow Russell on Twitter @RussGascoigne1

 “I’d been looking for a practical course that could teach me the rules of scriptwriting for some time.
 I’d heard that when it comes to writing drama, if you can write dialogue, then you can learn the rest.
 If you can’t, forget it.
 So when I came across this course, it was ideal – a ten week practical guide to scriptwriting and the industry.
 Russ is a very engaging and committed lecturer, who genuinely wants people to both learn and enjoy themselves.
 I learnt about the key elements and subtleties of writing a script, as well as the wide variety of drama you can write and how each one is different.
 In a relaxed and supportive environment, I got to experiment and play with my own work on this interactive course.
 From his own professional experience, Russ was also able to give us fascinating insights into the industry and how it operates, as well as practical examples of how scripts work and how they don’t.
-Tips on how to get a meeting with commissioner and what to do when you got there, as well as getting an agent, were invaluable.
+Tips on how to get meetings with commissioners and what to do when you got there, as well as getting an agent, were invaluable.
 I can’t recommend this course highly enough.
 It was fun, informative and packed full of everything you’d want to know about scriptwriting.”

 Ailsa Jenkins – TV Producer